LuckasCelicourt/cybersecurity-portfolio/README.md

 Welcome to my professional cybersecurity portfolio, where I document hands on projects, technical investigations, and continuous learning in cybersecurity and information technology.

-My name is **Luckas Celicourt**, and I am a Police Cadet, entrepreneur, and aspiring Cybersecurity & Information Technology professional.
-This repository documents my hands-on cybersecurity projects, investigations, technical labs, and continuous learning journey.
+My name is **Luckas Celicourt**, and I am a Police Cadet, entrepreneur, and Cybersecurity & Information Technology professional dedicated to continuously expanding my technical knowledge through practical projects, technical investigations, and hands-on learning.
+This portfolio documents my cybersecurity journey, showcasing projects, laboratory exercises, and real-world technical experience as I continue building the skills needed to protect systems, solve complex problems, and contribute to the cybersecurity community.

 ## Objective